+SSLIP: Automated Radon-Assisted and Rotation-Corrected Identification of Complex HCP Slip System Activity Fields from DIC Data: Methodology

 \subsection{Validation on Virtual Experiment}

 Now, the full \psslip methodology is applied to the challenging HCP virtual experiment, for which the results are shown in \autoref{fig:RRSSLIPProcess}.
-This figure is structured identically to those in the experimental case study below. \autoref{fig:RRSSLIPProcess}(a) shows the crystallographic orientation of the virtual experiment and \autoref{fig:RRSSLIPProcess}(b) shows again the effective strain field.
-Application of the Radon transfer results in 8 preselected slip systems, see \autoref{fig:Ratransformbasicsvisualisation}.
-Subsequently, application of Rotation-corrected SSLIP on all pairs of the slip systems ($N=28$) and point-wise selection of the pair with the lowest residual results in the slip activity fields as shown in \autoref{fig:RRSSLIPProcess}.
-The correct slip systems were Basal-3, PrismI-3, PyrICA-9 and PyrII-5, all of which show a single slip band, oriented as expected along their slip trace.
-The other 4 pre-selected, but non-active, slip systems show no activity over the full area, as expected.
-The error of the SSLIP analysis is represented by the residual norm fraction in \autoref{fig:RRSSLIPProcess}(d), $Rf_{2D,max}^{L_{2}}$ (\autoref{eq:residualfraction}), in which low values can be observed.
+This figure is structured identically to those in the experimental case studies below. \autoref{fig:RRSSLIPProcess}(a) shows the crystallographic orientation of the virtual experiment and \autoref{fig:RRSSLIPProcess}(b) shows the effective strain field.
+Application of the Radon transform results in eight preselected slip systems, see \autoref{fig:Ratransformbasicsvisualisation}.
+Subsequently, application of Rotation-corrected SSLIP on all pairs of the slip systems ($N_{duo}=28$) and point-wise selection of the pair with the lowest residual, results in the slip activity fields as shown in \autoref{fig:RRSSLIPProcess}.
+The correct slip systems were Basal-3, PrismI-3, PyrICA-9 and PyrII-5, all of which show a single slip band in their respective slip activity field, oriented as expected along their slip trace.
+The other four preselected but non-active slip systems show no activity over the full area, as expected.
+The error of the SSLIP analysis is represented by the residual norm fraction in \autoref{fig:RRSSLIPProcess}(d), $Rf_{2D,max}^{L_{2}}$ (\autoref{eq:residualfraction}), for which low values are observed.
+At the edges of the slip bands, the errors are higher because the error is normalized with the effective strain, which is low in these areas, leading to a lower signal to noise ratio.
 No rotation was applied in the virtual experiment, which is reproduced by the \psslip algorithm as shown in \autoref{fig:RRSSLIPProcess}(c).
-The intersection of 3 slip bands in the center of the domain cannot be identified, since only 2 slip systems can be active per datapoint.
+The intersection of three slip bands in the center of the domain cannot be identified (grey area), since only two slip systems can be active per datapoint.
 Importantly, these intersections are also not falsely attributed to incorrect slip systems.
-In practice, the slip activity at such multi-slip intersections can easily be inferred from the neighbouring slip activity.
+In practice, in the unlikely case when more than two systems overlap, the slip activity at such multi-slip intersections can easily be inferred from the neighbouring slip activity.
 Overall, the identification shown here is robust and accurate and shows promise for identification of complex HCP activities.